 A USPS notary refers to a notary public associated with the United States Postal Service.
 However, USPS does not officially offer notary services at its locations.
 USPS focuses on mail delivery, shipping services, and related postal operations.

-Individuals often mistake USPS as a one-stop shop for various services, including notarization.
+Individuals often mistake the USPS as a one-stop shop for various services, including notarization.
 USPS employees do not perform notarizations as part of their duties.
 To notarize documents, one must seek other avenues.

 Local banks often provide notary services to their customers.
 Check with customer service for availability and any fees.
 Private mailing centers, such as UPS and FedEx stores, also commonly offer notary services.
 These centers usually have commissioned notaries available during business hours.